inaka/elvis_core/doc_rules/elvis_style/no_specs.md

 (since [3.0.0](https://github.com/inaka/elvis_core/releases/tag/3.0.0))

-Avoid `-spec` attributes.

-This rule is meant to be used in header files only.
-Defining specs in public header files (especially those intended for inclusion via `-include_lib(...)`) might lead to spec clashes between projects and even a single big project's modules.
-Instead, specs should be defined next to the functions they're specifying.
+`-spec` attributes **in header files** should be avoided.

 > Works on `.beam` file?
 Yes, but it's not useful there.
 This rule is meant to be used for header files.

+## Quick fix

+Move the `-spec` next to the function it pertains to.

+## Rationale

+Placing `-spec` attributes in header files (`.hrl`) can lead to inconsistencies and maintenance issues, especially when the same header is included in multiple modules.
+Specs belong with the function implementation to ensure they stay in sync and reflect the function's actual interface.
+Keeping `-specs` in implementation (`.erl`) files improves maintainability, avoids duplication, and ensures tools like Dialyzer have accurate, module-specific context for analysis.

 ## Options